Are you a small business owner looking for growth strategies to revive your struggling business and get back on your feet, after hitting rock bottom?

 You could consider doing this as mergers or simply collaborating to deliver some services, sell products or combine effort in mutually beneficial ways.

 And sometimes, it doesn’t have to be a permanent thing.
 It could be just for the interim but, if collaborating with other business is your best shot to revive your struggling business, be sure you take this shot without shame.

 Measure your Outcomes

-As you’d probably know, one other major reason lots of businesses fail is because they fail to measure their outcome.
+As you’d probably know, one other major reason lots of online businesses fail is because they fail to measure their outcome.

 And when you don’t measure your outcome, you don’t know if there’s any improvement or not.